 Summer: the best time to visit Rome for activities

-There’s so many options for activities in Rome.
-June, July and August are the best months for an open air event, with just two to four rainy days per month.
-The Romans have noticed this, and there’s often lots of open air concerts dotted around the city in these months.
-So, you have plenty of opportunities to catch a concert in one of the many forums and archaelogical sites across the country.
+There are so many options for activities in Rome.
+June, July, and August are the best months for an open-air event, with just two to four rainy days per month.
+The Romans have noticed this, and there are often lots of open-air concerts dotted around the city in these months.
+So, you have plenty of opportunities to catch a concert in one of the many forums and archaeological sites across the country.
 Make sure you catch one!
 You’ll not only be lured in with the unique atmosphere, but there’s also the chance to catch some artists from across Italy.
 If you’re looking for something a little quieter, then I can definitely recommend heading to watch the sunset.
 When the sun disappears behind the Colosseum, and the city is bathed in a glowing and golden night, that’s the moment you see the city in a new and beautiful light.
 And ladies, don’t forget the summer sales!
 They start in July, and while you’re here you can definitely nab a few bargains along the way!

 |Activities in Summer||Best Time to Visit Rome|

 |Open air events||June, July and August|

 In the winter months, November to March, you can expect cooler temperatures.
 The temperature can even fall below 10°C, and there is even up to 10 days of rainfall.
 Because of this, you can travel to the city for a bargain, and you’ll find fantastic prices for the accommodation in the city.
 Another advantage of travelling to Rome in winter is the festive season.
 You can visit the Christmas markets, and check out the elaborately decorated cribs.
 If you’re ok with a little rain, then maybe winter is the best time to visit Rome for you.

 Rome weather in the winter months